2023 Most Popular Social Sciences Master's Degree Schools in the New England Region

 Women make up 62% of the social sciences majors at the school.

-Lasell University came in at #10 in this year’s edition of the Most Popular Social Sciences Master’s Degree Schools in the New England Region ranking.
+Lasell University did quite well in this year’s ranking of the most popular places for social sciences students to get a master’s degree.
+It came in at #10 on the list.
 Located in the city of Newton, Lasell is a private not-for-profit college with a small student population.

 Women make up 20% of the social sciences majors at the school.

-Explore the best social sciences colleges for a specific state in the New England region.
+Explore the best social sciences schools for a specific state in the New England region.

 Social Sciences Majors to Study